AlexDs20/Chess/README.md

 - [ ] Implement deep learning bot

 What could be done:
-- [ ] Make svg files for each of the pieces
 - [ ] Make the graphics scaling with the window